2/15/2024

 speaker

-Michael Ciaramoli
+Michael Siramoli

-Hey, afternoon, guys.
+Hey, good afternoon, guys.
 Thanks for taking the questions.
 I don't know, Steve or Suman, just I guess if we look maybe to piggyback on the offloading, but if we look at defense revenues down sequentially, you know, you finish the year, I guess, down two years in a row.
 And I guess, you know, you haven't really parsed out the guidance, but it sounded like there was more conservatism in there around the max.
-What's the biggest headwind?
+What's the... the biggest headwind?
 I mean, I know you called out the F-15 wind down, but is there anything else, you know, impacting the defense revenue growth?

 speaker